mixpanel/docs/pages/docs/tracking-methods/sdks/java.md

 ```

 ### Creating Group Profiles
 It is possible to create a Group profile that is similar to a user profile.
-You must call a property-setting method like <a style="font-family: courier" href="http://mixpanel.github.io/mixpanel-java/">set()</a> (described below) to create a group profile.
+You must call a property-setting method like [`set()`](http://mixpanel.github.io/mixpanel-java/) (described below) to create a group profile.
 It is important to include the `group_key`, `group_id`, and at least one property so that the profile is not empty.

 ### Setting Group Properties
 You can add details to Group Profiles by adding properties to them.
 You can set the property `$name` to populate the name field at the top of the group profile.